-Make your home loan features work for you
+Choose home loan features that work for you

 One of the first things we look at when choosing a loan is whether to choose a variable or fixed interest rate.
 How do you decide?
 Both have their pros and cons.

 Think about what you want to achieve.
 Own your home sooner?
 Or keep a tight rein on your budget?

 Variable rate loans often offer more flexible features: additional repayments at no cost, redraw, repayment holidays and 100% offset arrangements.
 They're designed to let you pay off your loan sooner if you want to.

 Fixed rate home loans

 Fixed rate home loans are usually for a set period of time - often one, three or five years.

 The advantage of "fixing" your home loan means that you know exactly what you're repaying, making it easier to budget.
 Whereas with a variable-rate loan, your repayments can "vary" as rates change.